CreatorB/creatorb.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi! there, i'm Hasan Basri having more than 4 years of experience as a Android Developer.
-My major strength lies in android development stack,
+I started in 2013 with Eclipse ADT and coded simple apps, forced to move to Android Studio when Google stopped it's support and eventually fell in love with Android Apps creation!My major strength lies in android development stack,

 **Copyright Web**
 This is my portfolio site, just a place where i keep my recent (public) projects.  it started from Vyaasa based on Jekyll, created for a no-distraction reader-friendly and focused content websites.
 It is free and open source project, you can make your own by fork.
 <a class="github-button" href="https://github.com/creatorb/creatorb.github.io/fork" data-icon="octicon-repo-forked" aria-label="Fork creatorb/creatorb.github.io on GitHub">Fork</a>
 <script async defer src="https://buttons.github.io/buttons.js"></script>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MzA3MTc3NywtMTEyNjc4NTc2Ml19
+eyJoaXN0b3J5IjpbLTIwMjg5OTc1NTgsMTA0MzA3MTc3NywtMT
+EyNjc4NTc2Ml19
 -->